User37som/libbitcoin/bx-stealth-encode.md

 Arguments (positional):

-SCAN_PUBKEY          The Base16 EC public key required to generate a
+SCAN_PUBKEY          The Base16 EC public key required to create a
                      payment.
 SPEND_PUBKEY         The set of Base16 EC public keys corresponding to
                      private keys that will be able to spend payments to